radioarcane/radio-arcane.com/_posts/events/nox-novacula-live.md

    $10 cover

    Advance tickets available from Showclix to be safe or at the door the day of show.
-shortDescription: 'Nox Novacula Live at Art Sanctuary'
+shortDescription: 'Nox Novacula Live at Art Sanctuary with Majutsu'
 location: Art Sanctuary
 facebookEventLink: 'https://www.facebook.com/events/541353910625286'
 ticketsLink: 'https://art-sanctuary.ticketleap.com/nox-novacula-and-majutsu-live-at-art-sanctuary'